- Home

 In any family, a cancer diagnosis can make it challenging to meet everyone’s needs.
 If you are the only parent in your household, cancer may come on top of an already heavy domestic, financial and emotional load.

-Your children will need to help out, but may end up taking on more responsibility than they are ready for.
+Your children will need to help but may end up taking on more responsibility than they are ready for.
 Ask your friends and extended family to support them.
 You can also find out what support services are available in your area by calling Cancer Council 13 11 20.

 More resources